truenas/documentation/content/GettingStarted/COREReleaseNotes.md

 * [NAS-123419](https://ixsystems.atlassian.net/browse/NAS-123419) Middleware restarting WireGuard on successful connection
 * [NAS-124036](https://ixsystems.atlassian.net/browse/NAS-124036) Update rsync port to 3.2.7+ in 13

+#### Known Issues

+* The Asigra plugin does not deploy in 13.0-U6.
+The underlying issue is being addressed by the plugin provider and will be pulled into TrueNAS CORE at a later date.

 ## 13.0-U5.3

 {{< expand "13.0-U5.3" "v" >}}